umbraco/UmbracoDocs/umbraco-cloud/frequently-asked-questions.md

 ### Which Umbraco versions are available on Umbraco Cloud?

-All the latest supported versions of Umbraco CMS are available on Umbraco Cloud.
+All supported versions of Umbraco CMS are available on Umbraco Cloud.
 See the [Long-term Support & End-of-Life](https://umbraco.com/products/knowledge-center/long-term-support-and-end-of-life/) page for more information.

 ## Upgrades